joshbegley/nyt-latest/README.md

 **Minnesota Wild's Quinn Hughes to appear on 'SNL,' 'The Tonight Show'**\
-`After each scoring game-winning goals in OT, the Hughes brothers have been criticized for their political decorum following the Games.`\
+`Appearing on the NBC programs will make an already high-mileage week even more demanding for the Wild defenseman.`\
 https://nytimes.com/athletic/7074663/2026/02/27/quinn-hughes-saturday-night-live/

 **'We got to find a way to win the game': Blackhawks coach rues missed opportunity**\